-CIRA opens the application period for its Community Investment Program on January 15.
-As potential applicants prepare for this, we’ve reached out to a few individuals who can share their top tips and their insights on the kinds of projects that can address the priorities they see to build a better online Canada.
+As potential Community Investment Program grant applicants prepare for this, we’ve reached out to a few individuals who can share their top tips and their insights on the kinds of projects that can address the priorities they see to build a better online Canada.

 Rob McMahon has been a grant recipient of CIRA’s Community Investment Program and is an assistant professor at the University of Alberta’s Faculty of Extension.
 He is a co-founder of First Mile Connectivity Consortium, a national non-profit association which is shaping digital policy to support community broadband with remote First Nations across Canada.
 Rob’s research focuses on the development, adoption and use of broadband and internet technologies by rural, remote, Northern and Indigenous communities.

 With his deep knowledge of internet infrastructure Rob shares his insights about Canada’s digital divide and how the Community Investment Program can support projects aiming to bridge that gap.